zhuangxy/dnn-fundamental/README.md

-# DeepLearning
+# Deep learning fundamental

-THis is an example of how to implement a simple neural network step by step using pure python
+In the sample `neural_network.ipynb`, you will learn how to implement a simple neural network step by step using python, includes:
+- Nerons and network
+- Activation function: sigmoid
+- Loss function: logloss
+- Forward and backward propogation
+- Training and predict

+For comparision, the sample `neural_network_pytorch.ipynb` is the PyTorch version of `neural_network.ipynb`